What is the definition of Rehab?

 If you come out of rehab and feel trepidation about how you are going to cope, this is probably a good thing, because it means that you understand your journey is not over.
 People who come out of rehab feeling as though they have conquered their addiction are more likely to relapse because they will just fall back in to their old ways.
 If you know you need to continually work towards maintaining your sobriety, you are more likely to achieve lasting success.

 The most important factor in your likely success will be having the right support around you, to help you through the difficult times.
 Having friends and family, support groups and counsellors around you who you can call on when you are struggling will help you to avoid falling back in to the same routines.
 Setting up a strong support network will mean that you do not have to rely solely on yourself, but can draw from several different sources of support.

 If you do have slip ups, the best thing you can do is examine the reasons and learn from it.
 Take it as a positive and move forward, trying to avoid the same mistakes again.

-As well as creating a support network around you The Online Rehab provides a unique online Recovery Support Programme which can be used to support you once your recovery is well underway and can be a useful tool to help you adapt to being at home again.
+As well as creating a support network around you, a useful resource for post rehab is http://theonlinerehab.co.uk/ which provides a unique online Recovery Support Programme which can be used to support you once your recovery is well underway and can be a useful tool to help you adapt to being at home again.